dmurfet/deeplinearlogic/README.md

 export PATH=$PATH:$CUDA_ROOT/bin
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$CUDA_ROOT/lib64
 ```
-Then follow the Anaconda installation [instructions](https://www.tensorflow.org/install/install_linux) on the TensorFlow webpage (one could reasonably ask at this point if we needed to start with the Amazon AMI at all.
-Oh well, who knows).
-This has the advantage that it matches precisely the Anaconda distribution on our desktop.
-But this means that before running any commands you have to activate the container with
+Then follow the `pip` upgrade [instructions](https://www.tensorflow.org/install/install_linux) on the TensorFlow webpage by running

 ```
-source activate tensorflow
+sudo pip uninstall tensorflow
+sudo pip install tensorflow-gpu
 ```

 Then follow the instructions on the TensorFlow webpage to check the GPU is working.

-### Running a Jupyter notebook

-After SSH-ing into the remote machine, activate the tensorflow virtual environment with `source activate tensorflow`, and then run `jupyter notebook`.
+Then run `jupyter notebook` as usual.